-We elected on issuance to account for the convertible promissory notes we issued in March 2019 (the "2019 Notes") at fair value until their settlement.
+We elected on issuance to account for the convertible notes payable we issued in March 2019, or the 2019 Notes, at fair value until their settlement.
 The change in fair value of the 2019 Notes was recognized through the statement of operations.
-The 2019 Notes settled on the closing of our IPO on April 1, 2019.
+The 2019 Notes settled into 2,921,461 shares of common stock on the closing of our IPO on April 1, 2019.